dionysio/dataloader/README.md

 1. Java 1.6+, available in the PATH

 2. DataLoader JAR file from Windows or built from the open source project.
-(The current name/version of the jar file is: dataloader-30.0.0-uber.jar)
+(The current name/version of the jar file is: dataloader-30.0.0-uber.jar, tested with 40.0.0 as well.)

 ##Steps: